-Noosa Is The Ultimate Coastal Destination In Winter
+Noosa Is The Ultimate Coastal Destination To Chase The Sun

-While it’s a little chilly for swimming, you don’t need to hit the beach to chill in Noosa in winter.
+Summer’s over, but you can always chase the sun to Noosa.
 At this time of year, tours are less crowded, restaurants can have cheaper dining specials and hotels are less expensive by up to 50 percent.
 All this and your more likely than not to bask in Queensland sunshine most days.

 Whether you prefer horse riding along the beach, jet-boating around Noosa’s stunning coastline, eating your way up and down Hastings Street or hitting the trails in Noosa National Park, there’s tonnes to do in the cooler months.

 You can fly directly into nearby Sunshine Coast Airport, so there’s never been a better time to pack your bags, minus the swimmers.
-Here are some of the best things to do during Noosa in winter.
+Here are some of the best things to do during Noosa, even when it’s not summer.

-Chill and thrill is the way to go in Noosa in winter, and Noosa Oceanrider lets you do both.
+Chill and thrill is the way to go in Noosa, and Noosa Oceanrider lets you do both.
 This powerful boat offers tours around Noosa National Park’s coastal headland, from adrenaline-packed wave jumping adventures to a serene dolphin spotting trip.

-Dolphins may be the way to go in winter – you’re sure to stay dry on this tour.
+Dolphins may be the way to go if it’s chilly – you’re sure to stay dry on this tour.
 Cruise down the Noosa River to the Noosa bar, and on to Alexandria Bay, a prime spot for dolphins.
 Along with playful dolphins, you get a side order of whales in winter as they travel past Noosa on their way to and from Hervey Bay.

 Dolphin Safari tours are $49 for adults and depart daily.
 Wear moisturiser, sunscreen and lip balm, as it can get windy on the water, and pants – you’ll be straddling the seat like a saddle.